Student Affairs

 Click Here to Download Board Policies

 If people do not keep pace with others perhaps it is because they hear a different drummer.
 Allow them to step in harmony to the music which they hear however measured or far away.
 Our cosmology places Native people in a balanced familial relationship with the universe and the earth.
-In our languages, the earth is our Mother, the sun-our Eldest Brother, the moon-our Grandmother, the plants and animals-our brothers and sisters.
+In our languages, the earth is our Mother, the sun-our Eldest Brother, the moon-our Grandmother, and the plants and animals - our brothers and sisters.
 From this view, our people believe that all elements of the natural world are connected physically and spiritually and are to interrelate to each other to benefit the whole.
 The responsibility then falls on the people to peacefully maintain nature’s delicate balance to ensure that unborn generations can enjoy what we enjoy today.
 Six Nations Polytechnic accepts this responsibility and is devoted to facilitating the will and determination of our community to maintain an environmentally friendly world through education, training, and research.

 Six Nations Polytechnic, a native-focused institution of learning, has a moral responsibility to the people to take a lead role in the preservation of our environment.
 Through the Hodinohso:ni`/Rotinonhshonni world view of our universe we will assist in the survival of life on this planet through research, the study of alternative views, and the dissemination of information.